 Challenge number Detail of challenge 1 As a group, Pupil Premium Pupils' academic starting points for 2023-2024 are below non-Pupil Premium pupils in school.
-Summer 2023 EXS+ figures: Reading - 4/ 11 Writing - 3/ 11 Maths - 7 / 11 (Note: 4/11 PP pupils are also SEND) 2 Typically limited early reading and language experience prior to joining school affect attainment in ks1 (phonics), which can impact later progress in KS2.
+2 Typically limited early reading and language experience prior to joining school affect attainment in ks1 (phonics), which can impact later progress in KS2.
 3 Typically limited early maths experiences prior to joining school affect attainment in KS1, which can impact later progress in KS2.
-4 In writing, 4/11 Pupil Premium pupils working at age-related expectation in Summer 2023.
+4 Pupil Premium pupils writing is impacted by limited range of vocabulary.
 5 Typically, disadvantaged pupils do not access the wide range of enrichment and beyond-school experiences that non-PP pupils access.
 6 Typically, some disadvantaged children have had lower attendance than non-disadvantaged.